karinmash/AutoML/README.md

 # AutoML Web Application
 a web application for processing classification problems using Streamlit and Pycaret. 🔎🔎

-Upload your dataset.
-View a summary of your dataset.
-Visualize correlation matrix and values distribution.
-Clean your data.
-Apply data preprocessing techniques.
-Train regression/classification models.
-Evaluate your trained models.
-Download your models.

-# How to use it?
-* Drag and drop your csv file
-* Assign your target variable
-*
-* Choose your machine learning model
-* Let the app do all the job for you :)

-# Overview
-* This is a supervised Machine Learning based Project in which you can Upload a Dataset of your choice,
-* View the Charts and Bar graphs related to the Dataset,
-* Click on the TRAIN button,
-* Finally get the Scores, Code and Report for your Model :)

-# Using the app:
-Select a dataset
-Press the "Run AutoML" button to perform AutoML and generate Python code for the best ML pipeline
-Note: The running time for pipeline optimization and evaluation time per iteration is limited to to 10 minutes max.
-In practice, AutoML with TPOT should be run with multiple instances in parallel for much longer (hours or days).
-You can modify this limit by modifying the "Maximum running time" Streamlit slider in app.py.

 # Steps involved in the Project
 ### Upload the Dataset
   * Drag and drop your csv file.